 Whether you start from scratch or with a multi-TB database, your Timescale service will grow with you.
 You won’t have to worry about last-minute storage resizing, and your database storage bill won’t suddenly spike due to plan upgrades.
 You can fit up to 16 TB of data post-compression in our regular storage (this is a lot of compressed data!), and if you’re looking for a cheaper way to scale…

 …you can tier your older data to save even more money!
-By running a simple command on your hypertable, you can automatically tier older data into a low-cost, built-in object storage layer built on Amazon S3.
+With Tiered Storage, you can now store your older, infrequently accessed data in a low-cost storage tier while still being able to access it—without ever sacrificing performance for your frequently accessed data.
 This object store is also usage-based, with no volume limitations (you can tier as much data as you want), and you can keep accessing your data via standard SQL.

 Take advantage of continuous aggregates

 Continuous aggregates, our improved version of PostgreSQL incrementally-updated materialized views, can also help you do more with less, which in a usage-based model means more money saved.
 Continuous aggregates allow you to create blazing-fast views in the millisecond range even when your raw volume is growing heavily.